joshjon/bliss-iterm/README.md

 ## About

 Bliss inspires calmness and tranquil, whilst maintaining readability and visual distinction between elements.
-It is designed with a family of colors specifically having high value (lightness) and low to intermediate saturation.
+It is specifically designed with colors of high value (lightness) and low to intermediate saturation.
 As a result, the palette's tonal properties invoke a softer look that is easier on your eyes.

 ### Setting the Mood
 Bliss looks even better with the following terminal setup: